VATSALVARSHNEY108/B.O.I.-MARK-2/VATSAL_GUIDE.md

 ```
 📝 You: Open blahblah app

-🤖 JARVIS: Apologies, Sir.
+🤖 VATSAL: Apologies, Sir.
 I encountered an issue locating that application.
 It appears 'blahblah' isn't recognized in your system.

 Might I suggest checking: